Intent Laundering: AI Safety Datasets Are Not What They Seem: Abstract

 \section{Abstract}

-We systematically evaluate the quality of widely used AI safety datasets from two perspectives: \textit{in isolation} and \textit{in practice}.
-In isolation, we examine how well these datasets reflect real-world adversarial attacks based on three key properties: being driven by ulterior intent, well-crafted, and out-of-distribution.
+We systematically evaluate the quality of widely used adversarial safety datasets from two perspectives: \textit{in isolation} and \textit{in practice}.
+In isolation, we examine how well these datasets reflect real-world adversarial attacks based on three defining properties: being driven by ulterior intent, well-crafted, and out-of-distribution.
 We find that these datasets overrely on ``\textit{triggering cues}'': words or phrases with overt negative/sensitive connotations that are intended to trigger safety mechanisms explicitly, which is unrealistic compared to real-world attacks.
 In practice, we evaluate whether these datasets genuinely measure safety risks or merely provoke refusals through triggering cues.
 To explore this, we introduce ``\textit{intent laundering}'': a procedure that abstracts away triggering cues from adversarial attacks (data points) while \textit{strictly} preserving their malicious intent and all relevant details.
-Our results indicate that current AI safety datasets fail to faithfully represent real-world adversarial behavior due to their overreliance on triggering cues.
-Once these cues are removed, all previously evaluated ``\textit{reasonably safe}'' models become \textit{unsafe}, including Gemini 3 Pro and Claude Sonnet 3.7.
-Moreover, when intent laundering is adapted as a jailbreaking technique, it consistently achieves high attack success rates, ranging from 90\% to over 98\%, under fully black-box access.
-Overall, our findings expose a significant disconnect between how model safety is evaluated by existing datasets and how real-world adversaries behave.
+Our results show that current adversarial safety datasets fail to faithfully represent real-world adversarial behavior due to their overreliance on triggering cues.
+Once these cues are removed, all previously evaluated ``\textit{reasonably safe}'' models become \textit{unsafe}, including Gemini~3 Pro and Claude Sonnet~3.7/4.
+Moreover, when intent laundering is adapted as a jailbreaking technique, it consistently achieves high attack success rates, ranging from 90.00\% to 100.00\%, under fully black-box access.
+Overall, our findings expose a significant disconnect between how existing datasets evaluate model safety and how real-world adversaries behave.\hypertarget{fnmark:1}{\hyperlink{fn:1}{\textsuperscript{1}}}